KNX-IOT/knx-iot.github.io/_pages/gs_device_simulation.md

 The Getting started with KNX IoT Point API Device Simulation guide shows how to:

-- get the source code
+- Get the source code
-- compile the source code
+- Compile the source code (stack examples)
   - compile a LSAB commandline application (actuator) called `lsab_minimal_all`.
   - compile a LSSB commandline application (sensor - push button)